-On a trip to Buck Hill last May, I was lucky enough to locate a Prairie Warbler nest: a small cup no more than four inches across of tightly woven thin sticks.
+On a trip to Buck Hill in May, I was lucky enough to locate a Prairie Warbler nest: a small cup no more than four inches across of tightly woven thin sticks.
 It was located near the top of a very short scrub oak, but still hidden from view by a few leaves.
 It proved somewhat difficult to relocate though it was just a few feet from a spot I usually stake out to photograph the Prairie Warblers.

 I looked at the nest for a moment, and quickly peeked inside.
 Five tiny eggs were clustered together off to the side, probably about a half inch in width each.
 They were cream colored, with dark brown spots.

 I noticed a male Prairie Warbler making its way toward me through the scrub oaks, and then I saw the female lower down.
 They were very calmly inquisitive, issuing no alarm calls.
 They simply advanced toward me, staying low in the oaks.
 I backed away slowly and found a large rock to sit about twenty feet from the nest.
 The warblers had probably been foraging nearby and the female now resumed her place on the nest.
 The male, who I had been keeping track of for a while now, was a good candidate for photography, and I knew all of his favorite singing perches.
 He was tame enough to let me advance cautiously to within fifteen feet while he was singing, and would predictably land in a certain spot if I waited long enough.

 The female Prairie Warbler is similar to the male though with the greenish color of the back in place of the black streaks on the face and chest.